Hektoen International

 13. Farhad Daftary.
 The Assassin Legends.
 (See endnote 4): 92.

-MAHEK KHWAJA, MA, has completed her masters degree in English Literature and currently works as an editorial assistant at the Medical Division of Paramount Books Ltd, a leading publication house in Karachi, Pakistan.
+MAHEK KHWAJA, MA, has completed her master’s degree in English literature and currently works as an editorial assistant in the medical division of Paramount Books Ltd, a leading publication house in Karachi, Pakistan.
 She previously served as an intern at Aga Khan University and Hospital, Karachi at Jivraj Library for the linguistic revision of medical periodicals.
 With her expertise in humanities and work exposure at medical academics, she is particularly interested in tracing confluence between history, literature, and medical science.

 Leave a Reply